djplaner/garden/about.md

 bodyClass: page-about
 ---

-Hi, I'm Sandy and welcome to my website for Sandy's Gardening & Landscape Design.
+Hi, I'm Sandy and welcome to Sandy's Gardening & Landscape Design.
 I provide gardening services for those in the Toowoomba and Lockyer Valley area as well as landscape design services over a much larger geographical area.

 I live in Postman's Ridge in the Valley just east of Toowoomba with my husband, mum, youngest son and Rex our very spoilt German Shepherd.

 ![](../../images/about/rex_and_david_optimised.jpg)

 I am a self-confessed plant addict - the type of person that ducks out for a few things at the shop and comes back laden with a car boot full of different plants and none of the things I originally went out to get.
 The type of person who tries to sneakily unload the back of the car before their husband can offer the refrain 'More plants?!!!'.
 Yes, I am *that* person.